 - Have some snacks.
 I may make this Chex Mix we’ve made before.
 Strike up some fun conversations with your teens using these would you rather ideas, and reflect on the year with these free printable conversation cards.
 Another fun idea is to look back on the good things of 2020 with a photo scavenger hunt.

 - Make a Time Capsule.
 Twenty-twenty may not be a year of fond memories, but definitely a memorable year to say the least.
-We are living in the midst of some historical events, so this is the year to make our own capsule.
-We’ll include several of the year’s iconic items along with a few of our own memories to preserve in a long term storage container.
+We are living in the midst of some historical events, so this may the year to make our own capsule.

 - Make a New Year, New Memories Jar.
 For a fun way to end the evening, make a memories jar.
 Have paper and pen ready to write down the big and small things that happen throughout the year.
 Fold and place the strips of paper in the jar.
 Ticket stubs, stickers, and other ephemera would also be nice to add.
-Next year at this time, we will enjoy reading through the memories we made.
+Next year at this time, enjoy reading through the memories!

 One more thing…….